Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 appear above the guardian.
 Shoot the blue light and the Guardian will

 be damaged.
 After a few seconds the blue light will fade as more

 seeks will appear.
-Just repeat the sequence until it dies.
+Just repeat the

 The seekers are annoying because they fly.
 The chain/plasma guns